• Skip to primary navigation

 Jump to Recipe

-Seviyan kheer or Vermicelli kheer is one of the most popular pudding recipes of India.
-Whether it’s Eid, Diwali, or a small family get together, the celebration is incomplete without this simple yet delicious eggless pudding.
+Seviyan kheer also known as vermicelli kheer is a classic Indian dessert made by slow-cooking roasted vermicelli in milk until it turns rich, creamy, and comforting.
+Whether it’s Eid, Diwali, or a family get-together, the celebration is incomplete without this simple yet delicious eggless pudding.

 Jump to: